sylzys/bakethelake/_i18n/en/_posts/2023-02-07-batch-stream-processing.md

 <div class="disclaimer"><i>Disclaimer : this website offers a metaphorical approach to big data, data science and data engineering concepts.
 They are purposely simplified and some of them may be eluded or approximative.</i></div>

 One of the most important aspects of data processing in Data Engineering is the Lambda architecture.
 This concept is based on 2 methods.
-The choice of one or the other will depend the insights you need.
+The choice of one or the other will depend on the insights you need.

 ## Stream processing